JunKitazono/BidirectionallyConnectedCores/Readme.md

 ### Citation
 If you use this toolbox, please read and cite the following paper: </br>
 - J. Kitazono, Y. Aoki, M. Oizumi.
 (2022, in press).
-Bidirectionally connected cores in a mouse connectome: Towards extracting the brain subnetworks essential for consciousness. *Cerebral Cortex*
+Bidirectionally connected cores in a mouse connectome: Towards extracting the brain subnetworks essential for consciousness. *Cerebral Cortex*.
 - A preprint version is here: [bioRxiv 2021.07.12.452022](https://doi.org/10.1101/2021.07.12.452022).